Don Pratt: Invasion of Normandy

-The Waco glider landed successfully but when Lieutenant Colonel Murphy applied the brakes, the tall wet grass caused the glider to skid without significant slowing, and it overran the landing zone, crashing into a hedgerow line of 40 ft poplar trees.
-Lieutenant Colonel Murphy suffered severe injuries, with both legs broken, one a compound fracture.
-A tree limb came through the co-pilot side of the cockpit, killing Butler.
-Pratt, sitting in the Jeep, died from a broken neck resulting from whiplash.
-The Jeep was not chained, but was tied down with nylon rope and did not break loose.
+The Waco glider landed successfully but when Lieutenant Colonel Murphy applied the brakes, the wet tall grass caused the glider to skid without significant slowing, and it overran the landing zone, crashing into a hedgerow line of 40 ft poplar trees.
+Lieutenant Colonel Murphy suffered severe injuries with both legs broken, one a compound fracture.
+A tree limb impaled through the co-pilot side of the cockpit, killing Butler.
+Pratt, sitting in the Jeep, died from a cervical fracture of the spine, resulting from whiplash.
+The Jeep was not chained but was tied down with nylon rope, and did not break loose.
 Lieutenant May was riding on the jump seat behind the Jeep and survived the crash.

 Pratt was first buried, wrapped in a parachute, in Normandy until the end of the war, then re-interred at Arlington National Cemetery (Section 11) July 26, 1948.
 He was succeeded by Gerald J. Higgins, making Higgins the youngest general officer in the Ground Forces during World War II.